Constrained percolation, Ising model and XOR Ising model on planar lattices: Constrained percolation on the lattice

 In this section, we state the main result proved in this paper for the constrained percolation models on the $[m,4,n,4]$ lattice.
 We shall start with a formal definition of the $[m,4,n,4]$ lattice.

 Let $m,n$ be positive integers satisfying

 The $[m,4,n,4]$ lattice is a vertex-transitive graph which can be embedded into the Euclidean plane or the hyperbolic plane such that each vertex is incident to 4 faces with degrees $m,4,n,4$ in cyclic order.
 When $\frac{1}{m}+\frac{1}{n}=\frac{1}{2}$, the graph is amenable and can be embedded into the Euclidean plane.
 When $\frac{1}{m}+\frac{1}{n}<\frac{1}{2}$, the graph is non-amenable and can be embedded into the hyperbolic plane (\cite{DR}).
 Note that when $m=n=4$, the graph is the square grid embedded into the 2D Euclidean plane.
-See Figure \ref{3464} for an illustration of the [3,4,6,4] lattice, and \Cref{3474} for the [3,4,7,4] lattice.
+See Figure \ref{3464} for an illustration of the [3,4,6,4] lattice, \Cref{3474} for the [3,4,7,4] lattice, and \Cref{4646} for the [6,4,6,4] lattice.

 Let $G=(V,E)$ be an $[m,4,n,4]$ lattice.
-We color all the faces with degree $m$ or $n$ by white and all the other faces by black, such that any two faces sharing an edge have different colors.
+We color all the faces of degree $m$ or $n$ with white and all the other faces with black, such that any two faces sharing an edge have different colors.
 We consider the site percolation on $V$ satisfying the following constraint (see Figure \ref{lcc}): \begin{itemize} \item around each black face, there are six allowed configurations $(0000)$, $(1111)$, $(0011)$, $(1100)$, $(0110)$, $(1001)$, where the digits from the left to the right correspond to vertices in clockwise order around the black face, starting from the lower left corner.
 See Figure \ref{lcc}. \end{itemize}

 Let $\Omega\subset\{0,1\}^V$ be the probability space consisting of all the site configurations on $G$ satisfying the constraint above.
 To the $[m,4,n,4]$ lattice $G$, we associate two auxiliary lattices $\LL_1=(V(\LL_1),E(\LL_1))$ and $\LL_2=(V(\LL_2),E(\LL_2))$ as follows.
 Each vertex of $\LL_1$ (resp.\ $\LL_2$) is located at the center of each degree-$m$ face (resp. degree-$n$ face) of $G$.
 Two vertices of $\LL_1$ (resp.\ $\LL_2$) are joined by an edge of $\LL_1$ (resp.\ $\LL_2$) if and only if the two corresponding $m$-faces (resp.\ $n$-faces) of $G$ are adjacent to the same square face of $G$ through a pair of opposite edges (edges of a square face that do not share a vertex), respectively.